 Hi there!
 I'm AJ Fidalgo (he/him), a 40-something Philadelphia-area amateur voice actor.
 I predominantly work in the indie audio drama podcast realm, but if you've got something else in mind, I'll entertain it.This website exists primarily so that creators and producers -- and maybe even audio drama fans? -- can find out a bit more about me as a voice actor, hear demos, check out my credits and recent & upcoming appearances, and contact me.
 I'm also documenting my adventures in slowly building a new recording booth from scratch!ABOUT MEMy journey to audio drama voice acting is a bit of a meander.
 It started with high school theater way back in the '90s.
 After graduation I left acting behind, but I always intended to come back eventually.In the mid '00s, I discovered audio drama podcasts as a means to entertain myself during a tediously long commute to and from work.
 I started with old time radio rebroadcasts, and eventually discovered the Escape Artists network of anthologies.
 As I listened, some part of me kept thinking, "Hey, maybe I could do this?"In the early 2010s I left my job and moved a couple hundred miles away from home to go back to school for an advanced degree.
 Life just kind of moved on for me; I stopped following music, movies, podcasts...Eventually in the late 2010s, I came back to listening to audio drama podcasts, and eventually I found my way into AD fan spaces.
 Before long I was running fan communities on Reddit and Discord, as a way of giving back to the community.
 Through that, I ended up befriending a bunch of AD creators, and I got a good peek behind the curtain at the production side of things -- and it was extremely interesting!Cut to a few years ago.
 One of my creator friends needed a small role filled in an episode and invited me do it.
 I had no equipment, no experience, and no clue what I was doing.
 Seriously, I recorded it on my phone in a bathroom, because that seemed like a good idea at the time!
 Wow!
 Still, it was a fun experience and I quickly decided I wanted to do more.Since then, I've been steadily upgrading my equipment, knowledge, and experience.
 I may even be starting to have a clue, finally!
 In just a handful of years, I've had parts in dozens of AD episodes (65 credits on 23 different feeds, at last count, though some of those are repeats or trailers), playing a range of characters from mean to pathetic, noble to sinister, background to fore.
 I was even selected once as a finalist for the Audio Verse Awards!
 It's been one hell of a wild ride, and I'm still hanging on and growing!Outside the AD world, I keep extremely busy as a good husband, a great toddler dad, and a halfway-decent professionally-licensed arguer.
 Life never stops, although I really can't complain!

-Coming this Fall, I will appear in another episode of Madison on the Air, titled "Bold Venture, playing the character "Jimmy".I love being on Madison.
+In September 2025, I appeared in another episode of Madison on the Air, titled "Bold Venture, playing the character "Jimmy".I love being on Madison.
 I get to stretch my wings and play all sorts of interesting characters, and it's so much fun!

 Here's a demo reel I made to give you a feel for the types of parts I can play: